Rookie Year: The Engineering Intern’s Toolbox (Part 4)

 Single-cut files have a single row of diagonal teeth.
 These teeth run parallel to each other and extend the length of the file’s face.
 These files are good for both soft and hard materials.

 Double-cut files have two sets of diagonally-cut teeth.
-The interlaced teeth create a diamond-like pattern which allow the file to cut twice as fast as a single-cut file.
+The interlaced teeth create a diamond-like pattern which allows the file to cut twice as fast as a single-cut file.
 They are good for quickly cutting hard materials.
 The teeth will clog if used with soft materials.

 Curved-cut files have teeth cut in a curved contour across the working surface of the file.
 They are used for smoothing and blending.